OSIRIS

 Updated on

-The Radboud University offers thousands of courses each year for dozens of programs.
+The Radboud University offers thousands of courses each year for dozens of programmes.
 Almost all of these courses can be found in OSIRIS.
-Therefore it can be useful to search the offer using filters.
-This instruction explains how this can be done.
+Therefore, it can be useful to search the course offerings using filters.
+This instruction explains how to do that

 Select the menu button in the upper left corner and choose "Course catalog".

-1. A search bar that can be used to search for (a part of) the code or the title of the course.
+1. A search bar that can be used to search for (part of) the course code or the title of the course.

 3. The number of courses found